nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME t/TELEGRAM_HANDLE`, `t/TELEGRAM_HANDLE n/NAME` is also acceptable.

+* Optional parameters/fields will be indicated within square brackets. e.g. if the command specifies `edit INDEX [n/NAME] [t/TELEGRAM_HANDLE] [e/NUS_EMAIL] [g/GROUP_NAME]`, `edit 1 n/Jiaxian` or `edit 1 n/Jiaxian t/@albino_monkey e/e0540014X@u.nus.edu g/CS2103T` are both acceptable commands

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command but if you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `t/albino_monkii t/albino_api`, only `t/albino_api` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>